kHRISl33t/risingstack-bootcamp/README.md

     > use risingstack-bootcamp
     > db.createCollection('users')
     ```
-    - You will work inside `models/mongodb`, use [Promises](http://mongoosejs.com/docs/promises.html)
+    - You will work inside `models/mongodb`
-      - Connect to mongodb inside `models/mongodb/mongo.js`, use `mongoose`
+      - Connect to mongodb inside `models/mongodb/mongo.js`, use `mongoose` with [Promises](http://mongoosejs.com/docs/promises.html)
+      - Put the mongoUrl inside your .env file, don't use it in your code base
-      - Create the `usersSchema` inside `models/mongodb/usersSchema.js` with the following fields:
+      - Create the `usersSchema` in `models/mongodb/usersSchema.js` with the following fields:
         ```js
           username: string,
           password: string,